 - analyze potential learning benefits to the learners, in terms of standards met and dispositions nurtured

-Please contact Carmen Rivers with questions about the course at firstname.lastname@example.org or call 262-472-1802.
+If you have questions about the course itself please contact the instructor, Carmen Rivers at firstname.lastname@example.org or call 262-472-1802.

 Each camper will be covered by a limited accident insurance policy.
 The insurance includes primary coverage up to $7,500 and $300 maximum dental insurance.
 Insurance does not cover pre-existing injuries and is for accidents only.
 The cost of insurance is included in the registration fee.

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.

 If you have any disabling condition that requires special accommodations or attention, please advise us well in advance.
 We will make every effort to accommodate your special needs.